-- 3. Academic Dishonesty: Plagiarism and cheating are serious offenses and may be punished by failure on exam, paper or project; failure in course; and/or expulsion from the university.
-For more information, refer to the "Academic Dishonesty" policy in the university catalog or the student handbook online: http://www.dakotacollege.edu/pdf/studenthandbook.pdf. - 4.
-Need for Assistance: If you have any condition, such as a physical or learning disability, for which you need extra assistance, please see me immediately.
-If you have already met with Student Development personnel, please provide me with information regarding your special needs as soon as possible so that appropriate accommodations can be made. - 5.
+- 3. Need for Assistance: If you have any condition, such as a physical or learning disability, for which you need extra assistance, please see me immediately.
+If you have already met with Student Development personnel, please provide me with information regarding your special needs as soon as possible so that appropriate accommodations can be made. - 4.
 Electronic Devices: Turn off cellular phones, pagers, I-Pods, CD players, radios, and similar devices in the classroom and laboratory facilities.
 Reasonable laptop-size computers may be used in lecture for taking notes.

 REQUIREMENTS/EVALUATION: Completion of assignments, tests, and taking the final exam are required.
-Points are accumulated during the course from tests, projects, and homework.
+Points are accumulated from tests, projects, and homework.